- Dogs have long ear canals — The structure of their ears makes it incredibly easy for moisture to get trapped inside.

-Drying your pup’s ears can minimize the risk of ear infections, but there are also some additional preventative measures you should consider:
+Keeping water out of your puppy’s ears entirely can minimize the risk of ear infections, but there are also some additional preventative measures you should consider:

-When possible, avoid their ears — Take care to avoid their ears during bathtime or when playing with the hose.
+- When possible, avoid their ears when using water — Take care to avoid their ears during bath time or when playing with the hose.

-Leave their ear hair alone when grooming — Some breeds have excessive hair in their ear canals, which can increase their chance of infection since hair traps water, debris, and bacteria.
-If your pup does have an ear infection, you should trim their ear hair.
-But if their ear is healthy, leave the hair in and around their ears alone.
+- Leave their ear hair alone when grooming — Excessive ear hair can increase their chance of infection since hair traps water, debris, and bacteria.
+If your pup does have an ear infection, you can trim their ear hair.
+Otherwise, leave their ears alone.
 Unnecessary plucking can cause redness and increase their risk of infection.